facebookresearch/NSVF/README.md

 tensorboard --logdir=${SAVE}/tensorboard --port=10000
 ```

-You can find more examples to produce the results of our paper under ``scripts/train/``.
+You can find detailed examples to produce the results of our paper under [examples](./examples/train/).

 ## Evaluation